LearnersGuild/partners/Operating-Model/Holacracy/Finer-Points-of-Holacracy.md

 # Holacracy Nuances

-> **This page has some content around the more nuanced understanding of Holacratic Practice**

-### When to use accountabilities vs. domains or policies.
+## When to use accountabilities vs. domains or policies.

 When thinking of how to resolve your governance tension, it is difficult to decide between using an accountability, a policy, or a domain to resolve it.
 Hopefully this guide should shed some light on this issue.